mpweaver/mpweaver/README.md

 - 👋 Hi, I’m @mpweaver
-- 👀 I’m interested in Javascript,mobile apps,React Native, Expo and making music related apps
+- 👀 I’m interested in Javascript, mobile apps, React Native, Expo and making music related apps.
 - 🌱 I’m currently learning React Native
 - 💞️ I’m looking to collaborate on music related apps
 - 📫 How to reach me ...
+MarkW_ATX @X

 <!---
 mpweaver/mpweaver is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.